Tauranga City Council commissioner lays down law: 'We're not here to rubber-stamp stuff' - NZ Herald

 "We are not here to rubber-stamp stuff.
 We are here to ask questions."

-That was the message from commission chairwoman Anne Tolley yesterday after leading Tauranga City Council's first public meeting since councillors were discharged from their duties.
+That was the message from commission chairwoman Anne Tolley yesterday after leading Tauranga City Council's first public meeting since the elected members were discharged from their duties.

-Seated in the newly rearranged furniture, Tolley, commissioner Shadrach Rolleston, commissioner Stephen Selwood and commissioner Bill Wasley each took a moment to introduce themselves to the meeting.
+Seated in the newly rearranged furniture, Tolley, and fellow commissioners Shadrach Rolleston, Stephen Selwood and Bill Wasley each took a moment to introduce themselves.

-Former councillors Larry Baldock and Terry Molloy were among the handful of people watching on from the public gallery.
+Councillor Larry Baldock and former councillor Terry Molloy were among the handful of people watching on from the public gallery.

 The four commissioners unanimously voted to adopt the Long Term plan by July 30, a delay of a month to when it was originally expected.
 Community consultation will run from May 7 to June 7 before hearings and deliberations will be held.